dbuenzli/bos/README.md

 (should) work equally well on POSIX and Windows systems.

 Bos depends on [Rresult][1], [Astring][2], [Fmt][3] and [Logs][4] and the
 OCaml Unix library.
-It is distributed under the BSD3 license.
+It is distributed under the ISC license.

 [1]: http://erratique.ch/software/rresult
 [2]: http://erratique.ch/software/astring